britkig/rpi-fs-autolock/lib/systemd/system/readme.md

+# Notes
+- This package assumes that the root is not configured to automatically mount any partitions as writable, which is the default behaviour of the Linux kernel.
+- Services in this repository are not meant to be started and stopped manually, thus having `RefuseManualStart`, `RefuseManualStop` and `StopWhenUnneeded` all set to `true` in their `[Service]` sections.
+Addditional mounts can be managed/chained, but must also specify these three directives and values for predictable behaviour.
 ## `firmware-rw.service` (`/boot/firwmare`)
 Manages the Raspberry Pi's boot partition.
 Pulled in by `system-rw.service`.
 ## `root-rw.service` (`/`)
-Manages the Raspberry Pi's root partition, pulled in by `system-rw.service`.
+Manages the Raspberry Pi's root partition.
+Pulled in by `system-rw.service`.
 ## `system-rw.service`
-Virtual service for grouping managed mounts essential to correct system functioning.
-Pulled in when `all-rw.service` is started. `RequiredBy` dependencies added so that it can be integrated into APT's timer tasks.
+Virtual service for grouping managed mounts essential to correct system functioning. `RequiredBy` dependencies added so that it can be integrated into APT's timer tasks if it is installed.
+Pulled in when `all-rw.service` is started.
 ## `all-rw.service`
 Virtual service for all managed mounts.

-# Notes
-- Services in this repository have their `RefuseManualStart`, `RefuseManualStop` and `StopWhenUnneeded` set to `true`, so that they will only start when depended on and not on user command, and stopped when no longer required.
-Addditional mounts can be managed, but must also specify these three directives for predictable behaviour.